lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 These issues will be addressed by Rubin staff.

 **For minor or ambiguous RSP service and access issues** please post a new topic in the "Support - DP0 RSP Service Issues" subcategory of the Community Forum.
-Since this subcategory is not publicly viewable, we cannot link directly to it from here, but delegates who are logged-in to the forum can access it via the main landing page at `Community.lsst.org<https://community.lsst.org>`_.
 This subcategory enables DP0 delegates to report service issues to determine if others are experiencing the same issue (e.g., *"is this local or general network outage?"*, *"my query is taking a long time, is this a real problem or did I do it wrong?"*), crowd-source solutions to technical issues from each other when possible, and have a non-public venue for DP0-related questions.
-This subcategory is visible only to Community.lsst.org users who are members of the “DP0 Delegates” group and to Community.lsst.org forum moderators.
+The CET will monitor this category, and it is visible only to Community.lsst.org users who are members of the “DP0 Delegates” group and to Community.lsst.org forum moderators.
-The CET will monitor this category.
+Since this subcategory is not public it cannot be linked to directly, but delegates who are logged-in to the Forum can access it via the main landing page at `Community.lsst.org <https://community.lsst.org>`_.

 **Live Support:** Bring your questions to the Delegate Assemblies, third Thursday office hours, or Stack Club meetings.
 Rubin staff members will usually be in attendance and able to assist you.